 Representational interiors of state institutions were decorated with more grandeur.
 Among the memorable significant interiors in Warsaw were those of the Palace of Culture and Science, the State Council, the Sejm parliament building, and the National Philharmonic.
 Other locations which called for some extravagant solutions were the window displays of Cepelia stores, and the House of Folk Art in the Old Town Square – a must-see destination for any visitor of the capital.
 As Orynżyna commented:

 No respected foreigner would leave Poland without a wycinanka paper cutout, or some folk embroidery.

 Americans take off their hats

 In Poland, Cepelia was a monopolist brand.
 Abroad, it obviously faced considerable competition, but it fared respectably.
-Wicker items were the top-selling export product.
-In 1951, they made up almost 90% of the exported goods.
+Wicker items were Poland's top-selling export product.
+In 1951, they comprised of almost 90% of all exported goods.
 Tapestries and rugs followed, with wooden accessories and furniture falling ever so slightly behind.
 Other winning items included leather goods, amber accessories, ceramics, embroidery and lace.
 The list of buyers was long, with considerable interest from England, France and the Netherlands, the United States and Latin American countries, as well as Australia.
 The endless demand for Polish handicrafts and legal trade regulations forced Cepelia to work with intermediaries, which didn’t always fall in line with the institution’s policies.
-Ultimately, a separate foreign trade company was established, finally leading to the opening of the first shop with Polish folk handicrafts in Brussels in 1958.
+Ultimately, a separate foreign trade company was established, which finally led to the opening of the first shop abroad Brussels in 1958.
 In her diary, Janina Orynżyna wrote: